kylpo/react-playbook/component-architecture/4_Component-Dependencies.md

 What about in `/lib`?

 `lib` was a common folder name for 3rd party libraries before the npm and bundler era.
 It was a naming convention that clearly denoted independent, generic code.
 This is where we'll place our independent components and functions!
 It is outside of `/app`, and anyone modifying or creating within it will know what criteria it needs to meet.
+For more on the `lib` name, see [this tweet](https://twitter.com/housecor/status/745962536751632385).

 #### What is the criteria for `lib` components and functions?
 - no imports of app code